kidlj/awei/_wiki/wills.md

 2025.11.09

-> Build intuitions,
-> Not build memorizations.
+> Build intuition,  not build memorization.

 2025.11.04